marissawyl/SQL_Python_Projects/Project_2_Funnel_Analysis/sql_files/3_analysis/README.md

 This helps separate:
 - *Where* drop-offs happen in the funnel
 - *What status* orders are in when they drop off

+## 3. Review Behavior Analysis

+This query analyzes review behavior after orders are delivered.
+Since leaving a review is optional, this analysis is treated as **customer behavior**, not funnel drop-off.

+The query:
+- Filters only approved and delivered orders
+- Groups results by cohort year and order quarter
+- Counts how many delivered orders were not reviewed
+- Calculates the share of non-reviewed orders relative to delivered orders

+The output is used to understand post-purchase engagement patterns separately from funnel performance.

+## 4. Anomaly and Data Consistency Checks

+This analysis looks for unusual or inconsistent order states, grouped by cohort year and order quarter.

+Examples of anomalies include:
+- Delivered orders that were not approved
+- Reviewed orders that were not approved
+- Reviews created before delivery
+- Reviews appearing while orders are still in the pipeline

+Each anomaly type is:
+- Counted per cohort and quarter
+- Compared to the relevant order base (delivered or reviewed)
+- Also compared to all orders in the same cohort and quarter

+This step helps surface data patterns that may require further investigation.